fractaledmind/activeset/README.md

 e.g. `filter(attribute: 'value', association: { field: 'value' })` or `sort(attribute: :asc, association: { field: 'desc' })` or `paginate(page: 1, size: 10)`

+## Future Feature Ideas

+- allow for filtering thru `to-many` associations (maybe via `associations[any]` or `associations[all]` syntax)
+- allow for filtering without typecasting the value (maybe via `key*` syntax)

+## Notes

+This library does not deal with typecasting string values; the values of your structures must be of the appropriate data-type.

+This library does not work with `:time` fields in ActiveRecord relations.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.